 That could at least delay any imminent aggression for a few days.
 But he declined to characterise that step.

-While making clear that progress would be limited so long as Russian troops remained massed on Ukraine's border, Mr Blinken said he planned to meet again with Mr Lavrov and did not rule out a summit between presidents Joe Biden and Vladimir Putin.
+While making clear that progress would be limited so long as Russian troops remained massed on Ukraine's border, Mr Blinken said he planned to meet again with Mr Lavrov and did not rule out a summit between Mr Biden and Mr Putin.

-White House Press Secretary Jen Psaki said Mr Biden would head to the Camp David presidential retreat with his national security team over the weekend to discuss the situation.
+White House Press Secretary Jen Psaki said Mr Biden would head to the Camp David presidential retreat with his national security team at the weekend to discuss the situation.

 “We’ve been clear: if any Russian military forces move across Ukraine’s border that’s a renewed invasion it will be met with swift, severe and a united response from the United States and our partners and allies," Mr Blinken said.